oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 Since we see different content by user claim, it's helpful to have more than one user.
 If you have a second user, update their department name to `2`, but you can also edit the department value between logging in.

 For the claim, navigate to **Security** > **API** and select your Authorization Server to edit in the Okta dashboard.
 If you are using a Developer Account, you'll have one named "default".
 In your "default" Authorization Server, navigate to the **Claims** tab.
 Press the **Add Claim** button to create a new claim.
-Name your claim "department", always include it in the "ID Token", and set it to value to `user.profile.department`.
+Name your claim "department", always include it in the "ID Token", and set its value to `user.profile.department`.
 Your inputs should look like the image below.

 {% img blog/angular-dynamic-components/add-claim.jpg alt:"add claim form inputs" width:"800" %}{: .center-image }